Davod3/FitnessMonitoring/README.md

 If you encounter any issues while running the 'run.sh' script, ensure that Docker is installed and running properly on your system.

+To provide some sample data to the system you can run the provided client.
+To do so, please execute the following commands starting in the project root
+directory:

+´cd client´
+´pip install -r requirements.txt´
+´python client1.py´